quarto-dev/quarto-web/docs/authoring/_table-crossrefs.md

 ![](images/crossref-table.png){fig-alt="A table with 3 columns and four rows.
 The text 'Table 1: My Caption' is above the header column.
 The text 'See tbl.
 1' is aligned to the left underneath the last column." width="500"}

+For tables produced by executable code cells, the same syntax can be used, with the `#tbl-` label in braces included at the end of the table caption specified using the `tbl-cap` cell option (see, e.g. @tbl-planets produced by the Python code in the [computations section](#computations)).

 ### Subtables

 You may want to create a composition of several sub-tables.
 To do this, create a div with a main identifier, then apply sub-identifiers (and optional caption text) to the contained tables.
 For example: